uktrade/omis-frontend/docs/Dependabot.md

 ...
 ```

-Commit the new changes to the `chore/dependencies` before raising the main Dependabot PR.
+Commit the new changes to the `chore/dependencies` branch before raising the main Dependabot PR.

+### Bulk upgrade of dependency groups

+As with the Data Hub frontend, this project has some dependencies that need to be updated together:
+- Sentry (`dependabot:update-sentry`)